 Health Activist, Writer, Speaker

-Jessica is a warrior who fights five illnesses daily: bipolar II, polycystic ovarian syndrome, asthma, psoriasis, and the neuromuscular autoimmune disease Myasthenia Gravis (MG).
-This blog, Fashionably ill: The Sick Woman’s Stylist (http://jessicagimeno.com) helps people survive chronic illness with style and humor.
-Fashionably Ill is about helping sick women feel confident despite changes in their appearance.
+Jessica is a warrior who fights five illnesses daily: bipolar II, endometriosis, asthma, psoriasis, and the neuromuscular autoimmune disease Myasthenia Gravis (MG).
+This blog, Fashionably ill ® (http://jessicagimeno.com) helps people pain–mental and physical–with style and humor.
+Jessica’s TEDx Talk, “How To Get Stuff Done When You Are Depressed,” has over 1 million views and was named by Healthline One of the Best Depression Videos of the Year for two consecutive years.
+Jessica launched Fashionably ill ® in 2012 when she was working at a mental health nonprofit and didn’t see resources for people living with BOTH mental illness and chronic physical pain.
+Fashionably Ill ® is also about helping sick women feel confident despite changes in their appearance.
 It is inspired by Jessica’s experience surviving MG at 24 (after being given a 50/50 chance of living) and gaining 10 dress sizes in two years.
 She is also inspired by the cancer survivors in her family.
 With tips on style, mental health, and advice for loved ones, Fashionably Ill is a community for people of ALL illnesses.

 One of her goals is to give more makeovers–Jessica has given makeovers to women with illnesses like cancer, MS, fibromyalgia, and PCOS, among others.
 She is currently filming a pilot for a makeover TV show–if picked up, the show would allow Jessica to give more makeovers.
 Fashionably ill also helps people who live with both mental illness and chronic pain diseases.
 While working in mental health nonprofit, Jessica found a dearth of resources for people with mood disorders who also have physical pain.